Yosefnago/api-doc-CLI-TOOL/README.md

 Once PATH is configured, you can run ApiDoc from anywhere:
 ```
+apidoc np <path>    # Set the project or workspace root
+apidoc status       # Show the currently configured root path
-apidoc generate
+apidoc generate     # Generate API documentation for the configured root
-apidoc --help
+apidoc --help       # Display available commands
-apidoc --version
+apidoc --version    # Display the installed ApiDoc version
 ```
 ## 📘 Important Notes
 ```
-The Maven dependency gives you Markers, DTO analysis, and API scanning logic.

-The CLI (apidoc / apidoc.bat) is provided in the release bundle and must be added to PATH manually.

-No Spring context or runtime dependencies are required — the tool performs static AST analysis only.
+The project root is stored in `cli/config.properties`.

+This allows the CLI to be portable and consistent across different projects.

+Multi-module Maven projects (microservices with shared modules) are fully supported.

+ApiDoc performs static analysis only — no Spring context or runtime execution is required.
 ```
 ## ⚠️ Dont forget to mark your classes before running!